Geeksltd/GCop/Rules/GCop216.md

 # GCop 216

-> *"A method named `GetMethodName` is expected return a value.
+> *"A method named `GetFoo` is expected return a value.
 If it's meant to be void, then use a verb other than `Get` such as Read, Download, Sync, ..."*

 ## Rule description